 KIVI Experts

-KIVI Experts make the connection between excellent research at universities and colleges and the professional practice of engineers.
+KIVI Experts bridge the gap between cutting-edge research at universities and universities of applied sciences and engineering practice.

 KIVI knowledge hubs: experts in key areas